hansifer/originEvents.js/README.md

 IE goes against the 'storage' event [spec](http://www.w3.org/TR/webstorage/) in two ways that we need to make special accommodation for:

-1)	IE uses empty string instead of ```null``` for ```e.oldValue``` and ```e.newValue``` StorageEvent properties when items are added and removed, respectively.
+1)	IE uses empty string instead of `null` for `e.oldValue` and `e.newValue` StorageEvent properties when items are added and removed, respectively.

 2)	IE raises locally-initiated 'storage' events in addition to remote ones.
+See: [localStorage event fired in source window | Microsoft Connect](https://connect.microsoft.com/IE/feedback/details/774798/localstorage-event-fired-in-source-window)

 Compensating for the first exception is trivial.
 The second requires reliance on a global context identification scheme such that we can distinguish locally-initiated events from remote ones in the 'storage' event handler.
-We’re already using RFC4122 v4 UUIDs to generate an originEvent storage key name for use by a ```window```, so we’ll use this key name to filter locally-initiated events passing through the 'storage' event handler.
-Making use of UUIDs to establish ```window``` identity is not bullet-proof, but operationally it’s good enough, at least for now.
+We’re already using RFC4122 v4 UUIDs to generate an originEvent storage key name for use by a `window`, so we’ll use this key name to filter locally-initiated events passing through the 'storage' event handler.
+Making use of UUIDs to establish `window` identity is not bullet-proof, but operationally it’s good enough, at least for now.

 ####Internet Explorer 11